 Most hostels along the Camino have laundry facilities and dryers.
 If they don’t, it is a good idea to wash clothes every day, at the end of the day, with some laundry soap.
 If the clothes aren’t dry by the morning, they can be tied to the backpack with safety pins and they will dry during the day.

 The Scrubba Wash Bag is a useful item for doing laundry on the go as it allows you to wash your clothes pretty much wherever you can find water.

 Investing in a good pair of hiking boots is the way to go.
-Not only they have to be comfortable; but especially in the case of the Camino del Norte they have to be hydrorepellents too.
+Not only do they have to be comfortable; but especially in the case of the Camino del Norte, they have to be hydro repellent too.
 Even in the summer months, it may rain and the terrain does get very muddy at times.
 A good pair of hiking boots keep the feet dry and warm even in the worst weather conditions, and will provide good ankle support and good grip even when it is muddy.
-The best thing is to actually use the shoes a good bit before starting the camino, to make sure that they adapt to the feet and that any issue they may cause (hurting the toes, blisters etc) may be addressed.
+The best thing is to actually use the shoes a good bit before starting the Camino, to make sure that they adapt to the feet and that any issue they may cause (hurting the toes, blisters etc) may be addressed.

 Make sure to obtain the pilgrim’s passport, a document that can be obtained at any church, police station or municipality in Spain.
 This is needed in order to be able to use pilgrims’ hostels for free (a small tip is however recommended).

 Don’t worry about money

 The Camino is meant to be for all budgets and the accommodation and eating options along the way are plentiful and range from pilgrims’ hostels to more comfortable bed and breakfasts and hotels.
 The same goes for eating: most hostels offer meals to pilgrims; but there are plenty of places to eat along the way that vary from markets to up-scale restaurants.
 What one spends is really a matter of personal choice.

 Take in the history